jorritmesman/selmaprotbas/README.md

 ## Model functionality
 The Selmaprotbas model describes dynamics of:
-- Phosphorus, nitrogen, and silica (sediment, detritus, and dissolved)
+- Phosphorus, nitrogen, and silicon (sediment, detritus, and dissolved)
 - Oxygen concentration
 - An unrestricted amount of phytoplankton and zooplankton groups